Arnold Laver: History

-In 1960 Arnold Laver & Co Ltd diversified and established Laver Leisure, a series of holiday home park in and around Skegness, with over 1400 seasonal holiday homes across 11 different parks.
+In 1960, Arnold Laver & Co Ltd diversified and established Laver Leisure, a series of holiday home park in and around Skegness, with over 1,400 seasonal holiday homes across 11 different parks.

+In the mid-2000s, the company recorded record-breaking profits; this was attributed to a recent investment strategy focused on its production facilities.

-In December 2007, the company underwent a management buy-in led by the founder's grandson, Andrew Laver (managing director), Mark Bower (finance director) and the senior management team who were joined by Nigel Petrie, the buy-in candidate and non-executive director.
+In December 2007, the company underwent a management buy-in, led by the founder's grandson, Andrew Laver (managing director), Mark Bower (finance director) and the senior management team who were joined by Nigel Petrie, the buy-in candidate and non-executive director.
 The management acquired the company from the Laver family trust, with financing provided by Yorkshire Bank.

+Following the onset of the Great Recession, the firm opted to favour its activities in the leisure and property markets over the weakened private construction sector.

+In July 2016, one of the company's warehouses in Sheffield caught fire; six fire crews were deployed to contain the blaze and avert more serious losses.

-In November 2018, British private equity firm Cairngorm Capital acquired Arnold Laver as part of its buy-and-build strategy to create The National Timber Group.
-The Group was formed with the aim of consolidating the highly fragmented specialist UK timber merchant market.
+In November 2018, the British private equity firm Cairngorm Capital acquired Arnold Laver as part of its buy-and-build strategy to create The National Timber Group.
+This group was formed with the aim of consolidating the highly fragmented specialist UK timber merchant market.
 Arnold Laver's previous shareholders retained ownership of the company's existing property and leisure interests.

+In November 2025, following a period of economic hardship and the accumulation of £17 million in debt, Arnold Laver entered into administration; 561 staff were instantly made redundant and 13 of the group branches were closed, the remaining staff and branches continued to trade while a buyer was sought for the company.
+Over the following six months, several branches were sold off to competing firms, such as Premier Forest Products and Howarth Timber & Building Supplies; this approach has reportedly saved at least 160 jobs.

 Depots

-The company has depots across the UK:
+The company operated numerous locations across the UK: